input-output-hk/marlowe/docs/tutorial-v1.3/escrow-ex.md

 > Comment on the choice of timeout values, and look at alternatives.
 For example,  what would happen if the timeout on the `When` (`90`) were to be replaced by `110`?
 Is it sensible to have the same timeout (`100`) on both the commitment and the payment?
 If not, what choice would you make?

-Why have we included identifier in commitments and payments, in this case `iCC1` and `iP1`?
+Why have we included identifiers in commitments and payments, in this case `iCC1` and `iP1`?
 The identifier is used to identify the commit in a `RedeemCC` or in a `Both` construct to identify a payment or commitment.
 In the former case to clarify what is being redeemed, and in the latter to distinguish between constructs in the two branches of a `Both`.
 For a contract to be properly constructed, identifiers need to be unique: i.e they need to identify a single construct only.

 This example has shown many of the ingredients of the Marlowe contract language; in the next tutorial we will present the complete language.